Copyright Notice and Permitted Uses for Images On This Site

 In most cases, the minimum stock license fee for a small inside editorial use in a book or magazine will be $125.
 Brochures and catalogs are considered advertising and higher fees will apply.

-PLUS License Generator.
+For further information about media usages, please consult the PLUS License Generator.
 This is a tool to help create industry-wide standardized licensing terms.
 The Picture Licensing Universal System -- a cooperative, multi-industry initiative -- is a three part system that clearly defines and categorizes image usage around the world, from granting and acquiring licenses to tracking and managing them well into the future.

 If you have any questions or need information on determining usage prices please email or phone me.
 I'll be happy to help.